nilspwalter/nilspwalter.github.io/_news/announcement_syflow_neurules.md

 related_posts: false
 ---

-A new reprint of our work on learning Rule list classifiers in a fully differntiable manner is available on  <a href="https://arxiv.org/pdf/2411.06428">  arXiv<a>.
+A new preprint of our work on learning Rule list classifiers in a fully differntiable manner is available on  <a href="https://arxiv.org/pdf/2411.06428">  arXiv<a>.